MaiLa24/mdnuc/README.md

 When the robot visits the last waypoint, it will stop moving.

-If you want start accumulating the lidar data to get a point cloud from the seafloor:
+If you want start accumulating the LiDAR data to get a point cloud from the seafloor:

 ```bash
 ros2 run wamv_wayfinding pointcloud_saver